Winter weight gain: How the weather can impact your weight loss journey

 That's why Juniper’s Weight Reset Programme takes a holistic approach to weight loss, helping you achieve long-term and sustainable weight loss results.

 Designed by medical experts, health coaches and dietitians, our Weight Reset Programme uses breakthrough weight loss medication.
-We prescribe Wegovy, a GLP-1 medication containing semaglutide, which is clinically proven to reduce your appetite, make you feel fuller for longer, and reduce cravings by targeting the reward centre in the brain.
+We prescribe both Wegovy, a GLP-1 medication containing semaglutide, and Mounjaro, a GIP/GLP-1 medication with the active ingredient tirzepatide, which are clinically proven to reduce your appetite, make you feel fuller for longer, and reduce cravings by targeting the reward centre in the brain.

 Plus, we know how important it is to make lifestyle and habit changes to increase your exercise levels and promote eating a balanced diet by arming you with health tracking, health coaching, and weekly check-ins with your clinician.
 We track your biometric, mental and physical health, continuously adjusting your programme to suit your individual needs and helping you get to a healthy weight range.